cloudmesh/cloudmesh-cc/MANUAL.md

 Now we can test a selected number of ways on how to interact with the service.
 We showcase here how to

-* A. upload worklfows as tar/xz file of a self containing directory,
+* A. upload workflows as tar/xz file of a self containing directory,
 * B. upload all files in a directory recursively, or
 * C. upload the workflow
-and the scripts refreed to in the workflow individually.
+and the scripts referred to in the workflow individually.

 ## A. Upload and run a workflow embedded in an archive file